jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/060-move/overview.rst

        foo& operator=(foo&&) noexcept;
    };

-**Rules**
+.. admonition:: **Rules**

    * *Move constructor* is implicitly defined by compiler as member- (and base-) wise move if there are no user-declared ...

      * Destructor
      * Copy constructor
      * Copy assignment operator
      * Move assignment operator

    * *Move assignment operator* is implicitly defined by compiler as member- (and base-) wise move if there are no user-declared ...

      * Destructor
      * Copy constructor
      * Copy assignment operator
      * Move constructor